In a theoretical contest of bodyboarding vs surfing, which one comes out on top? Which one of these is easier, safer, and more enjoyable?

 Is Surfing Easy?

-If you begin with a longboard or an egg board and stick with knee-high waves, you’ll steadily hone your skills and eventually progress to shorter boards and bigger waves.
+If you begin with a longboard or an egg surfboard and stick with knee-high waves, you’ll steadily hone your skills and eventually progress to shorter surfboards and bigger waves.

 In a few months, you can catch waves like a pro, and if you have a few years and a lot of dedication, you could even become a pro!